FAQ

 Golf Bag Cleaning

-Upend bag and shake all sand and dirt/grit out from the club slots and accessory pockets.
+Turn the bag upside down and gently shake out any sand, dirt, or debris from the club slots and accessory compartments.

 What 14 Clubs Should I Have in My Bag?